tabaddor/av-swe-guide/README.md

 ## 2. Software and Hardware  ##
-As a software engineer working on self driving car technology, it is important you have an understanding of not only the software, but the hardware involved.
+As a software engineer working on self driving car technology, **it is important you have an understanding of not only the software, but the hardware involved**.
 You don't need to be an expert in computer architecture or circuits, but a general understanding and appreciation of hardware is important.
 With that said, let's dive into the software and hardware architecture of self-driving cars.

 #### Sensors and Hardware Architecture :battery: ####
 - [ ] [Sensors and Computing Hardware](https://www.coursera.org/lecture/intro-self-driving-cars/lesson-1-sensors-and-computing-hardware-LrLty)